mckaywrigley/paul-graham-gpt/README.md

 ## Running Locally

-In the near future I'll have a detailed how-to guide for this project.

-For now, here's a quick overview of how to run it locally.
+Here's a quick overview of how to run it locally.

 ### Requirements